-I remember my mom making horseradish.
+I remember my mom making homemade horseradish.
 It’s a vague memory, but there were large roots, vinegar, a blender, and a pungent scent.
 Horseradish meant fresh kielbasi, and I loved fresh kielbasi.
 I still do.
 Smoked, not so much.

 I planted horseradish last fall for the first time, and it is thriving, so I thought I’d dig up just a small piece of root and try my hand at lacto-fermented horseradish, a delicious condiment.

-Wait for a frost to kill the leaves before harvesting the next fall.
+Wait for a frost to kill the leaves before harvesting in the fall.
 Ok, I admit it.
 I couldn’t wait and harvested mine after only a light frost.
 I also only took a small piece of root to allow the plant to gain a strong foothold.

 Of course, if you aren’t interested in growing your own horseradish, you can still make your own by purchasing roots from a Farmer’s Market.
 Some grocery stores even sell the root.

 Homemade Lacto-Fermented Horseradish

-- 1 t. sea salt
+- 1 teaspoon sea salt

 - Process the ingredients in a food processor until smooth.
 Add more whey if needed to keep the ingredients moving.